 Revival occurs when there is a strong sense of the presence of God, where Jesus reveals himself to his people.
 The increase in spiritual life is a consequence of the presence.
 The conversions and church growth are consequences of the increase in spiritual life.

 Revival in the Bible

-It is believed that Jonathan Edwards was the first person to popularise the word “revival” when he described an outpouring of the Spirit in Northampton Massachusetts as a “revival of religion” (Edwards, 1965 , p.17).
+It is believed that Jonathan Edwards was the first person to popularise the word “revival” when he described an outpouring of the Spirit in Northampton, Massachusetts, as a “revival of religion” (Edwards, 1965 , p.17).

-Revival and Church Growth
+Revivals and Church Growth

-Many Christians believe that the growth of the church occurs primarily through such outpourings of the Spirit, which happen with different intensities.
+Many Christians believe that the growth of the church occurs primarily through outpourings of the Spirit, which happen with different intensities.
 Thus, although the Christian church grows using human means: preaching, witnessing, word of mouth contact, etc., the conversion only occurs as a result of the Holy Spirit’s work.
 This sets apart the growth of the Christian church as a different phenomenon from that of any other organisation.
 Church growth, when it involves true believers, is a supernatural phenomenon.